Imagine you’re a driving coach ready to give your driver some feedback.

 Asking for Confirmation: Building Accountability

 End the conversation by asking the driver to repeat back what they understood the next steps to be.
+Intrastate ELD mandate in California set in 2024, Oregon to impose rule this year.

 This step is vital for ensuring clarity and accountability.